btford/ngmin/README.md

   // ...
 });
 ```
-AngularJS does this for `angular.controller`, angular.service`, angular.factory`, etc.
+AngularJS does this for `angular.controller`, `angular.service`, `angular.factory`, etc. Check out the [developer guide on DI](http://docs.angularjs.org/guide/di) for more info.

 JavaScript minifiers rename function parameters.
 The code above, when minified, might look like this:
 ```javascript